 The recycling rate of plastics in Japan, when thermal recycling (use of waste as fuel stock) is included, is higher than that of other countries.
-However, the volume of single-use packaging waste per capita of Japan is the second largest® in the developed nations, following the United States.
+However, the volume of single-use packaging waste per capita of Japan is the second largest[®] in the developing nations, following the United States.